Tai Chi (cont.)

 What have you got to lose?

 That's tai chi.
 Practicing it regularly can improve your aerobic capacity, muscular strength, flexibility, and balance; and it can improve your well-being and decrease your stress.
 It's a martial art that has been practiced for centuries by millions of Chinese.
 Could all of them be wrong?
 My suggestion is to give it a try.
-You've got a lifetime of fitness ahead of you, and so adding something new and different to your fitness skills that has this much potential is probably worth a try.
-It's worth the effort!
+You've got a lifetime of fitness ahead of you, and so adding something new and different to your fitness skills that has this much potential is worth a try, and certainly worth the effort!

 What resources are available to people interested in tai chi?